bcgov/entity/.github/ISSUE_TEMPLATE/DoD - Entity.md

 - [ ] Confirm Test cases built and succeeding
 - [ ] Confirm successful End-End runs
 - [ ] No regression
-- [ ] All Linters passed
-- [ ] Test coverage and Test ID acceptable by Product owner
+- [ ] Test coverage and Test ID acceptable by Product Owner
 - [ ] Ticket merged to master or story branch
 - [ ] Add / maintain selectors for QA purposes
 - [ ] Add PR numbers - If available